A need to be different

 We wanted to create a wide range of colours so customers could choose just the right colour for their personality or the colour that would fit perfectly into their office.
 Nikolaj Stagis

 CEO Stagis A/S

-As a part of the pilot project we developed the website www.lovecolour.dk (+ .no + .se).
-On the campaign website the entire colour palette with the 36 unique colours was displayed: From Minty Green and Opera Blue to Ferrari Red and Power Pink.
-Also customers could see a unique 360-degree view of the printer.
-They could find retailers, order their new colour printer, and read about the printer’s technical specifications.
+As a part of the project we developed a ”lovelolour” campaign website where the 36 unique colours were displayed.
+From Minty Green and Opera Blue to Ferrari Red and Power Pink.
+Also, customers could see a unique 360-degree view of the printer.
+They could find retailers and order their new colour printer.
 The website was designed so that the colour of the background changed automatically with gradual transition showing the different colours and supporting the overall strategy.

-We contacted leading trend and interior shops in Oslo, Göteborg, Stockholm, Copenhagen and Aarhus, where the printer got displayed and sold.
-By launching the printer in a wide range of colours we achieved a lot of valuable and positive publicity in fashion, trend, design and interior magazines – media that not usually mention printers and IT.
+We managed to get the printer displayed and sold in leading trend and interior shops in Oslo, Göteborg, Stockholm, Copenhagen and Aarhus.
+By launching the printer in a wide range of colours we achieved a lot of valuable and positive publicity in fashion, trend and interior magazines – media that not usually mention printers and IT.
 “OKI Identity” was displayed in the Danish magazines Euroman, Cover and Bo Bedre and in similar Swedish and Norwegian media.
-Afterwards the concept and product was mentioned in technical and business media.
-The press coverage helped transform the perception of the OKI brand, and OKI’s position in the market changed from being a boring and almost unknown supplier to become an innovative company.
+Afterwards, the concept and product was mentioned in tech and business media.
+The press coverage helped transform the perception of the OKI brand, and OKI’s position in the market changed from being a boring and almost unknown supplier to become an innovative brand.

 Positioning and sales effects